elephantscale/es-training-new/kafka/slides/Kafka-Streams.md

   - No indexes
 * BI Reports
   - No indexes
-  - No JDBC (note : BI tools are not good with continuous results)
+  - No JDBC (BI tools are not good with continuous results)

 ---